romnn/microgpusim/WIP.md

   - allow basic configurations for the playground bridge

-  - FIX: add l2 set index back in
+  - DONE: add l2 set index back in: required for distributing to sub partitions
+  - DONE: look into: // TODO HOTFIX: workaround
   - DONE: move functional units into package
   - DONE: try using native threads and barriers for core simulation
   - DONE: pipelined simd function unit should not implement simd function unit